DevMostafaNassar/gatsby-typescript-tailwind-starter/README.md

 ## 🎓 Learning Gatsby

 Looking for more guidance?
-Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).
+Full documentation for Gatsby Lives [on the website](https://www.gatsbyjs.com/).
 Here are some places to start:

 - **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/docs/tutorial/getting-started/).** It starts with zero assumptions about your level of ability and walks through every step of the process.